 Additionally, at Key Stage 4, students get the opportunity to choose to specialise in some subjects.
-Students select 4 options choices in total; one of these has already been picked in Year 8 and studied for a year, leaving three more options that students need to pick (to begin in September 2025).
+Students select 4 options choices in total; one of these has already been picked and studied for a year, leaving three more options that students need to pick (to begin in September 2025).